abel1502/mipt-kp-master/NOTES.md

 - Three points: cost analysis; traditional (alogrithm optimizations) and safety (combination with encryption).
 Should be a lot of articles in all of them

+- Forget about conference, thankfully!
+- Write a rough summary of technologies in the articles, rough language is alright.
+Around 1.5 - 2 weeks deadline (until 05.04.2025).
+- Make a typst project in this repo.
+Move todo list there as well?